ramisaciksoz/ramcikLib/README.md

 For windows;
 "CHROME_PRIMARY_WHATSAPP_PROFILE_PATH": "C:/Users/Username/OmnesCore/ChromeProfile/primary/profile"

-Note: You need to edit `Username` in "CHROME_PRIMARY_WHATSAPP_PROFILE_PATH" variable, then You can just use it as default an skip to step 2.
+Note: You need to check if the file is created in the correct location for the CHROME_PRIMARY_WHATSAPP_PROFILE_PATH variable, then You can just use it as default an skip to step 2.

 - This is your whatsapp profile path, if you want to use a different path for primary whatpsapp profile, you can edit this in myenvfile.env as you wish.
 ```